What was the first camera you ever used?

 How was your relationship with Paul Weller, are you still working closely together?

-It’s good!
+It’s good.
 Yeah, he’s very much of that era.
 He’s very important, but what always used to happen with him is that he goes in and out of fashion.
 But his last album got rave reviews and suddenly everybody’s trying to pat him on the back.
-He’s nominated again for the Mercury awards.
+He’s nominated again for the Mercury Prize.

 When did you meet him?